-One was affectionately called Cuthbert, as can be seen in this article from the Portsmouth News, while the other one’s name we can’t find.
-Anybody able to assist?
+One was affectionately called Cuthbert, as can be seen in this article from the Portsmouth News, although we suspect it was a general name for any cuttlefish who made an appearance.

-As our digitisation team have discovered, the charming cephalopod couple were often captured on camera and frequently seemed to be trying to steal the limelight from our divers, or pretending to be part of the archaeology!
+As our digitisation team have discovered, the charming cephalopods were often captured on camera and frequently seemed to be trying to steal the limelight from our divers, or pretending to be part of the archaeology!

-We don’t know what happened to Cuthbert and his partner after the dig and it’s very unlikely they are still out there in the Solent (cuttlefish only live for around one-two years).
+We don’t know what happened to Cuthbert and his chums after the dig and it’s very unlikely they are still out there in the Solent (cuttlefish only live for around one-two years).